-The branch cannot enclose completely history of the project but the master can contain an abridged version.
+The branch cannot enclose the complete history of the project but the master can contain an abridged version.
 This history allows other developers to clone the central repository and track the development of the branch.

 The supporting branch can be named using prefixes.
 The feature branches can be named *feature, the develop can be * develop and add the version tag.

-- Feature Branches: All new features should dwell in its own branch and we should be able to push it to the central repository for the collaboration and backup.
-Rather than branching off the master, feature branches uses develop as its parent branch.
-On completion of a feature we can merge it back into develop.
+All new features should dwell in their own branch and we should be able to push them to the central repository for collaboration and backup.
+Rather than branching off the master, feature branches use to develop as their parent branch.
+On completion of a feature, we can merge it back into development.
 Due care should be taken that the features do not interact with the master directly.
 The feature branches and develop branch together are meant for all purposes but the GitFlow covers a lot more than feature branches.
 Feature branching makes it easy to work on a particular feature without disturbing the main code base.

-- Release Branches: A bunchof ready to release features that have a predetermined release date is a release branch.
-As and when this branch starts the next release cycle, you cannot add any new features but you can add the bug fixes, documentations and other tasks pertaining to the release.
+A bunch of ready-to-release features that have a predetermined release date is a release branch.
+As and when this branch starts the next release cycle, you cannot add any new features but you can add the bug fixes, documentation, and other tasks pertaining to the release.
 Once the features are ready and released, the release branch gets merged into a master and a version number is assigned.
-One team can improve on the current release and another can work on features in the pipeline for next release.
-The release branches depend on the develop branches.
+One team can improve on the current release and another can work on features in the pipeline for the next release.
+The release branches depend on the developed branches.
 Release branches reviews code easily.

-- Hotfix Branches: These branches contain the patch releases of the production.
+These branches contain the patch releases of the production.
 The hotfix branches are different from release branches, they are based on the master, and not develop.
-Once the fix is complete merge into both master and develop or the current release branch.
+Once the fix is complete merge into both master and develops or the current release branch.
 The master can be updated with a version number.

-- Manage conflicts: The committed changes pushed to share with other developers may contain code that conflicts the code and updates.
+The committed changes pushed to share with other developers may contain code that conflicts with the code and updates.
 The central repository’s commit history is irreversible.
 If the committed changes of a developer deviate from the central repository GitFlow will refuse to push their changes.
-Before, publishing the feature a developer needs to fetch the updated central commits to overwrite their change on the top of other changes.
-In conflicting situation, the Git will pause the rebasing process and permit you to resolve the clashes.
+Before, publishing the feature a developer needs to fetch the updated central commits to overwrite their change on top of other changes.
+In conflicting situations, Git will pause the rebasing process and permit you to resolve the clashes.
 If they cannot solve the issues, the developers can opt to abort the entire set of pushed changes.
 Each developer needs to publish their local commits to the central repository for the other members to access the code and changes; this is done with the git push command.
-In case of conflicts, the Git displays errors and provides hints to correct the release.
-If in case you need to rollback the changes, it leaves the minimal impact on the project.
+In case of conflicts, Git displays errors and provides hints to correct the release.
+If in case you need to roll back the changes, it leaves the minimal impact on the project.
 The short-lived branches separate the production branch and promote cleaner merge and deployments.

-The centralized workflow is suitable for small teams as the conflict resolution can be troublesome and pile up work for the big teams.
-Git tags branch a versioning helps to keep track of development release cycle.
+The centralized workflow is suitable for small teams as conflict resolution can be troublesome and pile up work for the big teams.
+Git tags branch versioning helps to keep track of the development release cycle.
 Keep the Git workflow simple to enhance the productivity of your team.